Cykotic/Hypixel-Skyblock/README.md

 - Subtract 44 from `y`
 - Add 18 to `z`

-It also includes a batch file to run the application easily on Windows.

 ## Prerequisites

 - [Node.js](https://nodejs.org/) (Ensure it is installed and added to your system PATH)